Cartography of New Zealand

 The cartography of New Zealand is the history of surveying and creation of maps of New Zealand.
-Surveying in New Zealand began with the arrival of Abel Tasman in the mid 17th century.
-Cartography and surveying have developed in incremental steps since that time till the integration of New Zealand into a global system based on GPS and the New Zealand Geodetic Datum 2000.
+Surveying began with the arrival of Abel Tasman in the mid-17th century.
+Cartography and surveying developed in incremental steps from then until the integration of New Zealand into a global system based on GPS and the New Zealand Geodetic Datum 2000.

-Initially surveys were done by measuring points on the ground and staking out areas, this was quickly followed in the late 1800s by the triangulation method.
+Initially surveys were done by measuring points on the ground and staking out areas.
+This was quickly followed in the late 1800s by the triangulation method.
 The New Zealand Institute of Surveyors was established in 1888 after an earlier attempt in 1881.
-The government then divided the country into 28 'Meridional Circuits' each of which had a known point that other locations could be measured from.
-The Circuits were further divided into Survey Districts.
-This system worked well except for surveys that needed to work across neighboring Circuits.
-To solve this problem the geodetic triangulation of the whole country was performed between 1909 and 1947.
-This was used for the Geodetic Datum 1949 and New Zealand Map Grid.
-This was followed by the use of aerial photography, orthophotos and finally satellite photos.
-Later the New Zealand Geodetic Datum 2000 superseded the 1949 version, and the bespoke NZMG projection was replaced by New Zealand Transverse Mercator 2000.
+The government then divided the country into 28 'meridional circuits', each of which had a known point that other locations could be measured from.
+The circuits were further divided into survey districts.
+This system worked well except for surveys that needed to work across neighbouring circuits.
+To solve this problem, geodetic triangulation of the whole country was performed between 1909 and 1947.
+This was used for the Geodetic Datum 1949 and New Zealand Map Grid (NZMG).
+This was followed by the use of aerial photography, orthophotos and satellite photos.
+Later the New Zealand Geodetic Datum 2000 superseded the 1949 version, and the bespoke NZMG projection was replaced by New Zealand Transverse Mercator 2000 (NZTM2000).
 New Zealand topographical maps are sold digitally and in 1:50,000 and 1:250,000 printed versions.

 History

+Māori

+Early Polynesian voyagers made stick diagrams to represent the distance and direction to islands, and the first explorers of New Zealand probably had these.
+The Polynesian settlers named many of the country's geographical features.

-Prior to European colonisation, New Zealand was divided into territories of tribes (Iwi) and subtribes (hapu).
+Prior to European colonisation, New Zealand was divided into territories of tribes (iwi) and subtribes (hapū).
 Boundaries were defined by landmarks which were remembered in chants and oral tradition.
 The ownership of natural resources was often more important than the land they were on.
 Land was held by customary possession, gifted, or by conquest and occupation.

-Māori had no map-making tradition.
-Early Polynesian explorers did, however, made stick diagrams to represent the distance and direction to islands.
-When the early European explorers arrived in New Zealand many of the geographical features had already been named.

-Early explorers
+Early European explorers

-The first two European expeditions to map New Zealand (Abel Tasman and James Cook) were both trying to find the hypothesised continent of Terra Australis.
-They also gave New Zealand its first non Māori place names.
-This period of time brought about the first maps drawn by Māori.
-These ranged from local representations in sand to detailed sketches of the whole South Island.
+The first two European expeditions to map New Zealand – those of Abel Tasman and James Cook – were both trying to find the hypothesised continent of Terra Australis.
+They gave New Zealand its first non-Māori place names.
 Cook proved the absence of Terra Australis and made detailed maps of New Zealand.
 These maps contained two significant errors, showing Stewart Island as a peninsula and Banks Peninsula as an island.
+The French explorer Dumont d'Urville quickly corrected the latter of these claims.

+The early European arrivals found that, although Māori did not make or possess maps as we know them, they could draw maps on the ground or on paper.
+These ranged from local representations in sand to detailed sketches of the whole South Island.

-The French explorer Dumont d’Urville would quickly correct the later of these claims.
-The first detailed maps and reports of abundant wildlife brought sealers then whalers to New Zealand.
+The first detailed maps and reports of abundant wildlife brought sealers, then whalers, to New Zealand.
 Sales of land to European colonists prior to 1840 were not regulated.
 Disputes arose mainly in areas where tribal possession was unclear.